Resolution of the piecewise smooth visible-invisible two-fold singularity in $\mathbb{R}^3$ using regularization and blowup: Introduction

 Such systems are found in a wealth of applications, including problems in mechanics (impact, friction, backlash, free-play, gears, rocking blocks), electronics (switches and diodes, DC/DC converters, $\Sigma-\Delta$ modulators), control engineering (sliding mode control, digital control, optimal control), oceanography (global circulation models), economics (duopolies) and biology (genetic regulatory networks): see \cite{Bernardo08, MakarenkovLamb12} for a full set of references.

-Although PWS systems are abundant in applications, they do pose mathematical difficulties as they do not in general define a (classical) dynamical system.
-In particular, nonuniqueness of solutions cannot always be guaranteed.
-A prominent example of a PWS system with nonuniqueness is the two-fold in $\mathbb R^3$ \cite{desroches_canards_2011}, which is the subject of the present paper.
+Although PWS systems are abundant in applications, they pose mathematical difficulties because they do not in general define a (classical) dynamical system.
+In particular, \ed{uniqueness} of solutions cannot always be guaranteed.
+A prominent example of a PWS system with non-uniqueness is the two-fold in $\mathbb R^3$ \cite{desroches_canards_2011}.
+The visible-invisible two-fold is the subject of the present paper.

+Previous work has attempted to resolve the forward non-uniqueness associated with the two-fold.
+In \cite{simpson2014a}, the visible two-fold in $\mathbb R^2$ was considered.
+The ambiguity of forward evolution was removed using separate small perturbations: hysteresis, time-delay and noise.
+In each case, a probabilistic notion of forward evolution close to the two-fold was developed.
+In the limit as the perturbation tended to zero, almost all orbits or sample paths followed one of the visible tangencies.
+Thus the possibility of evolution through the two-fold singularity into the escaping region for a nonzero length of time could be excluded, similar to other results for non-differentiable systems in the zero-noise limit.

+In \cite{colombojeffrey2011}, all three two-folds in $\mathbb R^3$ were considered.
+For the invisible two-fold, the authors asserted that forward evolution through the singularity into the region of unstable sliding {\it is} possible.
+Then after a finite time, evolution away from the unstable sliding region leads to a return mechanism to the stable sliding region and a subsequent forward evolution through the singularity, leading to what they called ``nondeterministic chaos''.
+No such conclusion were made for either the visible or the visible-invisible two-fold, in line with \cite{simpson2014a}.

 Frequently, PWS systems are idealisations of smooth systems with abrupt transitions.
 It is therefore perhaps natural to view a PWS system as a singular limit of a smooth regularized system.
-In this paper, we follow this viewpoint and describe the dynamics of a regularization of the PWS visible-invisible two-fold in $\mathbb R^3$.
+In this paper, we adopt this viewpoint and describe the dynamics of a regularization of the PWS visible-invisible two-fold in $\mathbb R^3$.